Senior Research Scientist I

-Kristina Rosinsky is a research scientist II in the child welfare research area at Child Trends.
-She leads Child Trends’ biennial Child Welfare Financing Survey, which serves as a comprehensive guide to child welfare agency expenditures in the United States.
-Ms. Rosinsky has also directed other child welfare financing-related projects at Child Trends, including a project that deeply explored one state’s approach to child welfare financing, and a project focused on the financing of services and supports for older youth transitioning out of foster care, and one that examined how states use Temporary Assistance for Needy Families for child welfare and child care.
+Ms. Rosinsky leads Child Trends’ Child Welfare Financing Survey, which serves as a comprehensive guide to child welfare agency expenditures in the United States.
+She has also led other child welfare financing-related projects at Child Trends, including one project that deeply explored Colorado’s approach to child welfare financing, another focused on the financing of services and supports for older youth transitioning out of foster care, and one that examined how states use Temporary Assistance for Needy Families for child welfare and child care.

-In addition to her substantial work on child welfare financing, Ms. Rosinsky has recently led or contributed to projects on home visiting, child care, Head Start, and human-centered design can be used in the human services context.
-Before joining Child Trends, Ms. Rosinsky worked at the Center for Juvenile Justice Reform (CJJR) at Georgetown University, where she managed the Juvenile Justice Reform and Reinvestment Initiative—a $1.3 million federally funded project designed to help states translate juvenile justice research into practice.
-Previously, at CJJR, she managed certificate programs designed for local, state, and national leaders from juvenile justice, child welfare, education, and other child-serving agencies.
+In addition to her substantial work on financing, Ms. Rosinsky has recently led or contributed to projects on home visiting, child care, Head Start, and human-centered design.
+Before joining Child Trends, Ms. Rosinsky worked at the Center for Juvenile Justice Reform (CJJR) at Georgetown University, where she managed the Juvenile Justice Reform and Reinvestment Initiative—a federally funded project to help states translate juvenile justice research into practice.
+Previously at CJJR, she managed certificate programs designed for local, state, and national leaders from juvenile justice, child welfare, education, and other child-serving agencies.